 Event: A series of individual Competitions conducted together under one ruling body (e.g., the Olympic Games, World Championships of an International Federation, or Pan American Games).
-For the purposes of these Anti-Doping Rules, the Event is the 2022 Hangzhou Asian Games.
+For the purposes of these Anti-Doping Rules, an Event is one of the OCA Events.

-Period of the 2022 Hangzhou Asian Games: The period commencing on the date of the opening of the Athlete village of the 2022 Hangzhou Asian Games up until and including the day of the closing ceremony of the Event.
+Event Period: The period commencing on the date of the opening of the Athlete village of the OCA Event up until and including the day of the closing ceremony of the Event .